INGENIOUS+ YOUTH INNOVATION AWARD

 ELIGIBILITY

 Only Canadian residents are eligible to participate in the Ingenious + Youth Innovation Award competition (the “Competition”).
-Entrants must be between the ages of 14 and 18 (having reached their 14th birthday and not yet reached their 19th birthday at the time of entry.
+Entrants must be between the ages of 14 and 18 (have reached their 14th birthday and not yet reached their 19th birthday at the time of entry).
 All entrants must complete and sign a declaration and release form (the “Release”) to enter the Competition.
 Entrants who have not reached the age of majority in their province or territory of residence at the time of entry must also have a parent or legal guardian sign the Release.
 In the event of a group, all members must meet the age and residency requirements above and one individual must be identified as the group’s primary contact.
 If a group is chosen as an award recipient under the Competition, the group’s primary contact will be the individual contacted by the Ingenious+ program.
-A group may consist of no more than five (5) members.
+A group must have no more than five (5) members.

 HOW TO ENTER